KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## MMM-Remote-Control by Jopyth

-1. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.
-2. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+1. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-4. found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
+3. found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.

 ## MMM-Remote-Control-Repository by eouia